 (AKA: JENNIFER HAMMOND YOSWA)

 Several years ago, I discovered Jennifer Yoswa during one of Stephanie Gago’s Online Auctions.
 Not only are Jennifer’s paintings beautiful, her sense of humor, style and storytelling radiates from every piece.
 I was lucky enough to meet Jennifer in person when she stopped by a local art show I was involved in and we’ve become fast friends.
-I’m always eager to see what’s next and I’m thrilled she is joining me for the March Inspired to Create Chat.
+I’m always eager to see what’s next and I’m thrilled she is joining me for the both Parts I and II of the Inspired to Create Chat.

 ONCE UPON A TIME… there lived a painfully shy little girl who found